baldzhiyski/spring-ecommerce-ai-microservices/README.md

 ---

 ## Security & Observability

 - **Security**
+  - **Keycloak** provides centralized authentication and authorization (OAuth2/OpenID Connect).
-    - Gateway enforces end-user auth (JWT/OAuth2).
+  - API Gateway enforces **end-user auth** with JWT tokens issued by Keycloak.
+  - Postman (or any OAuth2 client) can request tokens from Keycloak for testing secured APIs.
-    - Service-to-service calls use service JWTs; internal networks only.
+  - Service-to-service calls use short-lived **service JWTs**; internal traffic only.

 - **Observability**
-    - Spring Boot Actuator + metrics (p95/p99).
-    - Distributed tracing across Gateway → Services → AI.
+  - **Distributed tracing with Zipkin** to visualize requests across **Gateway → Services → AI**.
-    - Correlation IDs (`X-Request-Id`) propagated end-to-end.
+  - **AOP-based structured logging** for consistent application logs and audit trails.

 ---